MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

-Flight cancellations due to events such as the Hong Kong riots or COVID-19 outbreak are not covered by travel insurance, because they are now public knowledge and you are expected to have known about these at the point of buying your tickets.
+Flight cancellations due to events which are already made known as public knowledge are not covered by travel insurance, as you are expected to have known about these at the point of buying your tickets.
 However, if you bought your flights and activated your travel insurance before they became public knowledge, you might still be able to make a claim.

 If your flight was cancelled but you were put on a replacement flight, or your fare was refunded, you will not be able to make a travel insurance claim under the trip cancellation benefit.
 In general, travel insurance is only for unrecoverable costs.
 However, you may claim for trip delay benefits, such as an extra night's accommodation or extra meals.